essenlive/misyu/README.md

 - Rework Tunnel to have different options (reverse SSH ... )
 ---
 ## Setup
+🎯 Ok now you will need to setup your hardware, that means the pi zero, the camera, the press button and the printer.
+I pretty much

 ### 👨‍🏭 Physical

 [Here](https://a360.co/2ENZilE) you can view and download the 3D files.

 I will export the CAM files as well later on.